CESNET/du-docs/docs/helloworld-cmd.md

 service/hello-kubernetes-svc created
 ```

-You can check status of deplyed resources with `kubectl get pods/services/ingress -n [namespace]` and when all of them are up and running, you can access the URL and you will be presented with sample page.
+You can check status of deplyed resources with `kubectl get [pods | services | ingress] -n [namespace]` and when all of them are up and running, you can access the URL and you will be presented with sample page.
 ![hello](hello.png)

 NOTE: in case you are having trouble with 'Config not found' error message, see https://docs.cerit.io/docs/kubectl.html for further information